Fighting and preventing corruption by installing stronger financial control mechanisms

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: 2016 to 2020
+Overall term: 2021 to 2024

-The project operates in three areas:
+The project operates in three fields of activity:

 - Improving the service provision of the Latin American and Caribbean Organization of Supreme Audit Institutions (OLACEFS) to promote the active participation of Supreme Audit Institutions (SAIs) in national anti-corruption systems.
 By using such services, the region's SAIs can improve their ability to prevent and combat corruption.

 - Achieving increased participation of non-state actors to expand the scope of SAI audits.
 Civil society can help identify areas exposed to corruption and provide important guidance for audits.
 Sharing learning within the framework of OLACEFS with the participation of non-state actors improves the service provision and capitalises on regional good practices.

 - Intensifying the exchange of information and technical cooperation between SAIs and other government actors.
 Improved information management and inter-institutional cooperation allows for a greater collaborative impact on preventing and combating corruption.